stacyareas/phase-0-tracks/version-control/git-definitions.md

 * What is a merge conflict?

-Merge conflict is when a separate branches make close to the same changes within the same file.
+This is when a separate branches make close to the same changes within the same file.